The Russia Investigations: Is The Endgame Now In Sight?

 If that did happen, nothing along those lines has so far been proven.
 The law may nonetheless have been broken, however.

-If Assange conspired with Stone and, indirectly, Bannon, that might be against U.S. campaign finance law because Assange is a foreigner — among other potential violations of federal law.
+If Assange conspired with Stone and, indirectly, Bannon, that might be against U.S. campaign finance law because, among other potential violations of federal law, Assange is a foreigner.

 But there's at least one more layer: Assange's ties to Russia are well-known.
 Stone might have suspected where the stuff Assange released was coming from.